KaiyangZhou/Dassl.pytorch/README.md

 # Dassl

 Dassl is a [PyTorch](https://pytorch.org) toolbox designed for researching Domain Adaptation and Semi-Supervised Learning (and hence the name Dassl).
-It has a modular design and unified interfaces, allowing fast prototyping and experimentation.
+It has a modular design and unified interfaces, allowing fast prototyping and experimentation of new DA/SSL methods.
 With Dassl, a new method can be implemented with only a few lines of code.

 You can use Dassl as a library for the following research: